cs444-defectives/nachos/README.md

 SpaceID is one higher than the last.
 These IDs are not reclaimed, so each is unique even if the thread's data is long gone.

-- `::Exit`: when this syscall is called, the current thread is marked as 'dead' and the argument given is set as the thread's return value.
+- `::Exit`: when this syscall is called, the current thread is marked as `dead` and the argument given is set as the thread's return value.
 The parent would get this return value on a future Join().
+Threads also `V()` their join semaphore on Exit to ensure a joining thread has permission to proceed.

 - `::Exec`: when this syscall is called, the filename and arguments are read in from userspace.
 If the file given is an NOFF binary, it gets its own address